Arizona State vs Mississippi State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 06)

 The secondary, which has shown flashes of athleticism, will be tested against a Sun Devil receiving corps that thrives on speed and precision, making communication and assignment execution critical to avoiding big plays.
 On offense, the Bulldogs will need efficient quarterback play and timely execution in the passing game to complement the ground attack, keeping Arizona State’s defense honest and preventing them from simply keying on one dimension.
 Special teams could play a pivotal role, as hidden yardage in field position battles and the ability to pin the Sun Devils deep could be the difference in keeping the game close into the second half.
 From a betting perspective, Mississippi State is 1–0 ATS and has drawn attention from contrarian backers who believe their home-field advantage and knack for competing well in Starkville make them a live underdog despite Arizona State’s pedigree and ranking.
 For Lebby and his team, this matchup represents more than just another non-conference game—it is a chance to show recruits, fans, and the broader SEC that the Bulldogs are capable of standing toe-to-toe with playoff-caliber opponents and that their rebuild is ahead of schedule.
 If Mississippi State can keep mistakes to a minimum, force a turnover or two, and ride the emotion of the home crowd, they could very well push Arizona State into uncomfortable territory and turn this into one of the most surprising results of the early college football season.

-Remi is pouring through tons of data on each team.
-In fact, anytime the Sun Devils and Bulldogs play there’s always several intriguing observations to key in on.
-Not to mention games played at Davis Wade Stadium at Scott Field in Sep seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of stats on each player.
+In fact, anytime the Sun Devils and Bulldogs play there’s always several intriguing angles to key in on.
+Not to mention games played at Davis Wade Stadium at Scott Field in Sep almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: S. Traore under 41.5 Receiving Yards.